lepsta/docs/docs/pages/setup.md

 To start using Lepsta, you need two things.

  - An account on the [Lepsta Platform](https://lepsta.tech/auth/signup).
- - A Linux, macOS or Windows computer running Uju (our version control tool).
+ - A Linux or macOS computer running Uju (our version control tool).

 This guide will help you set up both of these things.